 - Elias Pettersson is a consensus top 10 pick by most with the versatility to play left wing, center, or right wing.
 Pettersson will play for the Vaxjo Lakers in the Elitserien league in Sweden next season.
 He can develop there and add more muscle before being Nick Shore's eventual replacement on the Los Angeles Kings here at 11.

 Carolina Hurricanes: Martin Necas, C, HC Kometa Brno (Extraliga)

 - There are a lot of different directions the Carolina Hurricanes could take here at 12.
 Martin Necas is now considered a consensus top 10 prospect so Carolina can take him here and develop him into a future back 6 forward with him being the top player on the board at 12.
 I think Necas would be a reach here, but if every scouting service in the country has a top 10 grade on him, it's unlikely he falls out of the top 15.

 Winnipeg Jets: Klim Kosten, RW, UHC Dynamo Moscow (KHL)

-Carolina Hurricanes: Eeli Tolvanen, LW, Sioux City Musketeers (USHL)
+Tampa Bay Lightning: Eeli Tolvanen, LW, Sioux City Musketeers (USHL)